Western Kentucky University: The Carol Martin Gatton Academy of Mathematics and Science in Kentucky

 The Carol Martin Gatton Academy of Mathematics and Science in Kentucky opened in the Fall of 2007.
 The project is based on the University of North Texas's Texas Academy of Mathematics and Science.
 The school accepts roughly 100 high school juniors each year.
 As incoming juniors, students can earn at least 60 college credit hours during their time at the school.
 The Gatton Academy was named "America's Best High School" by Newsweek in 2012 and 2013.
 The building, originally designed in 1929, was renovated and expanded by RossTarrant Architects to transform it into the Gatton Academy.

 Athletics

 The Western Kentucky (WKU) athletic teams are called the Hilltoppers (men's) and Lady Toppers (women's).
 Their mascot is known as Big Red.
 The mascot has appeared in a series of ESPN promotions.
 The university is a member of the NCAA Division I ranks, primarily competing in the Conference USA (C-USA) since the 2014–15 academic year.
 The Hilltoppers and Lady Toppers previously competed in the Sun Belt Conference from 1982–83 to 2013–14; and in the Ohio Valley Conference (OVC) from 1948–49 to 1981–82.

 WKU competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, and track & field; while women's sports include basketball, cross country, golf, soccer, softball, tennis, track & field, and volleyball.

+Volleyball

+The Hilltopper volleyball team is one of the most successful athletic programs on the Hill.
+Under longtime head coach Travis Hudson, WKU has become a nationally consistent volleyball program, earning its 18th NCAA Tournament berth in 2025, including its seventh straight appearance and 11th in 12 seasons.
+The Hilltoppers have also been dominant in Conference USA, winning 21 of a possible 24 CUSA volleyball championships, including 11 regular-season titles and 10 tournament titles.